 Texting and driving

-Cell phone use while driving reduces the amount of brain activity associated with driving by 37%, Baxter says.
-In Illinois, it is illegal for anyone to use a handheld device while driving but for drivers under the age of 19, cell phone use while driving is prohibited, even with a hands-free device.
+Cell phone use while driving reduces the amount of brain activity associated with driving, Baxter says.
+In Illinois, it is illegal for anyone to use a handheld device while driving but for drivers under the age of 19 cell phone use while driving is prohibited, even with a hands-free device.
 The only exception would be an emergency.

 Smoking and vaping

-Tobacco was once thought to be a healing product, curing wounds, disease and pain, according to Kovack.
+Tobacco was once thought to be a healing product, curing wounds, disease and pain, according to Rebecca Kovack, MSN, RN, clinical nurse manager of Emergency Services.
 Today, smoking is the No. 1 preventable cause of death worldwide killing five million people every year.